lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Proof-of-Possession (POP) of Private Key
 {: id="sect-4.3"}

-Proof-of-possession (POP) is where a PKI management entity (CA/RA) challenges an end entity to prove that it has access to the private key corresponding to a given public key.
+Proof-of-possession (POP) is where a PKI management entity (CA/RA) verifies if an end entity has access to the private key corresponding to a given public key.
 The question of whether, and in what circumstances, POPs add value to a PKI is a debate as old as PKI itself!
 See {{sect-8.1}} for a further discussion on the necessity